 How Ross Perot’s 1992 campaign helped pave the way for the Internet Archive

-Last year, the Internet Archive's Jason Scott uncovered a piece of archival material so obscure that even the organization's founder, Brewster Kahle, didn't remember creating it.
+Back in 2015, the Internet Archive’s Jason Scott uncovered a piece of archival material so obscure that even the organization’s founder, Brewster Kahle, didn’t remember creating it.
 The two-hour-long video, previously unmarked and with fewer than ten views at the time Scott discovered it, features an interview with Kahle that dates back to his days as head of WAIS, Inc., an early attempt to create a broad online database.

 WAIS, which stands for “wide area information server,” was effectively an internet-enabled database technology that allowed for long-distance access of digitally organized content.
 Initially borne in 1989 from a research project, it became something of a footnote in the history of the internet as a combination of the World Wide Web and search engines like Google took its place.
 But the thinking in its design was, in some ways, fundamental to the way we use the internet now.